-HUSEV 30 Adult Children of Alcoholics 18 lecture hours
+HUSEV 30 Adult Children of Alcoholics 1 unit

 Exploration of techniques, concepts and behavioral guidelines for identifying the consequences of parental alcoholism/ addiction.
 Principles of modeling, shaping, reinforcement and extinction of dysfunctional behavioral patterns learned in childhood will be described.
 Not open for credit to students with credit in HUSEV 60.
 (L)